 This post will discuss how to debug IPN issues that may come up between Paid Memberships Pro and PayPal.

-IPN stands for “Instant Payment Notification” and it is used by PayPal Express, PayPal Standard, and PayPal Website Payments Pro to send information about PayPal orders and subscriptions to your website.
+IPN stands for “Instant Payment Notification” and it is used by PayPal Express and PayPal Standard to send information about PayPal orders and subscriptions to your website.
 (Payflow Pro does NOT use IPN.
 If you are using Payflow, make sure you are also using the Payflow Pro recurring orders Add On.)

 If PayPal is not able to send IPN messages to your site or those messages are not being processed well, you could run into one or more of the following issues:

 - Recurring subscription orders NOT showing up in the PMPro orders list.

 - Emails about failed payments NOT being sent to your members.